Strike tangles Sao Paulo again in run-up to World Cup

-SAO PAULO (Reuters) - Brazil’s biggest city confronted a second straight day of commuting chaos on Friday, as striking subway workers and a protest over housing conditions tangled the streets of Sao Paulo less than a week before it hosts the opening match of the World Cup.
+SAO PAULO, June 6 (Reuters) - Brazil’s biggest city confronted a second straight day of commuting chaos on Friday, as striking subway workers and a protest over housing conditions tangled the streets of Sao Paulo less than a week before it hosts the opening match of the World Cup.

 Police used tear gas to break up a demonstration blocking access to one metro station, but a third of the city’s subway stops remained closed early in the morning.
 More than 200 kilometers (125 miles) of traffic choked city streets.